MG-cpu90/assignment8/README.md

-# Title: Assignment 8 – Updated Portfolio Page
+# Title: Assignments 8 & 16 – Updated Portfolio Page

 ## Description
 The following website was built using HTML, CSS, Bootstrap, JavaScript, and JQuery, and contains a portfolio of some of my coding projects and assignments, which include: